aptise/peter_sslers/README.md

 1. All the keys & certs are viewable in a wonderfully connected RDMBS browser.
 2. Any keys/certs/chains can be queried in PEM & DER formats.
 3. All the certificates are checked to track their validity dates, so you can search and re-issue
 4. This can "prime" a Redis cache with SSL Cert info in several formats.
-A LUA script for OpenResty is included that enables dynamic SSL certs.
+A Lua script for OpenResty is included that enables dynamic SSL certs.

 ## Management